 We held our annual Members Meeting last Thursday, 3 December, with more than 50 participants from 30 countries.
 As with anything that GBSN does, the meeting was designed to be interactive and thought provoking.
 The agenda included a pre-meeting for Asian members, two networking breakout groups, an insightful presentation on “Skill, Reskill and Upskill –… Read more >

 The Pentland Centre for Sustainability in Business of Lancaster University Management School (LUMS), a GBSN member school, is set to welcome a new Director in the upcoming year.
 Jan Bebbington, a Professor of Accounting and Sustainable Development, joins the Pentland Centre from the University of Birmingham.
 She was Head of the School of Management at… Read more >

 Objective of the Conference As CEO Dan LeClair previously noted, the Global Business School Network planned its 2020 Annual Conference, GBSN Beyond, with three main objectives in mind: Inclusivity: We wanted to be more inclusive by engaging business students and faculty in addition to business school leaders.
 By reimagining the conference, we were also able… Read more >

-Franz Heukamp is Dean of IESE Business School at the University of Navarra.
-In conversation with Soumitra Dutta and Dan LeClair of GBSN, he discusses important global trends that the pandemic is accelerating, as well as the increased responsibility of business and business institutions to society.
-The interview took place 12 weeks after COVID-19 was… Read more >
+Erika James is Dean of The Wharton School of the University of Pennsylvania.
+In conversation with Soumitra Dutta and Dan LeClair of GBSN, she discusses the importance of engagement and outreach when dealing with global crises, as well as the positive developments she has seen during the pandemic.
+The interview took place 12 weeks after… Read more >